 Business Model Canvas – The Standard for Visualizing Business Models

 The Business Model Canvas was mainly developed by Swiss entrepreneur Alexander Osterwalder in 2008.
-Since, it has become the standard tool for visualizing a business model and a staple in the lean startup method.
+Since, it has become the standard tool for visualizing business models and a staple of the lean startup method.
 It can be used for companies who so far only exist as an idea in the minds of their prospective founders as well as for those already on the market wanting to do a reality check.
 This requires finding succinct answers to the questions implied by the nine success factor areas.

 In the order shown in the image above, from top left to bottom right, the following aspects are defined:

 Many business models are not viable without competent partners – for example, this includes companies delivering subproducts or resources, or experts for both sales via online or shipping channels.
 The question is: which partners are indispensable?

 - Key Activities

 Developing and optimizing products, developing marketing strategies, or expanding customer service – which activity is best for helping your startup proliferate?

 - Key Resources

 Financial means, qualified team members, workshops, and materials are examples for resources which are, depending on your product or business idea, more or less crucial for your startup’s success.